-If the combined entire net income base shown on line 21 is a loss, enter "0" on line 37.
-If the combined entire net income base on line 21 is a gain, determine your tax rate for line 37.
-To determine your tax rates, you must determine whether you are a regular taxpayer or if you qualify as a small business taxpayer under section 210.1(f) of the Tax Law.
+If the combined entire net income base shown on line 21 is a loss, enter "0" on line 38.
+If the combined entire net income base on line 21 is a gain, determine your Article 22 tax equivalent reduction rate.
+To determine your Article 22 tax equivalent reduction rate, you must determine whether you qualify as a small business taxpayer under section 210(f) of the Tax Law.